uunlu/bojanv91.github.io/Snow/_posts/2015-10-24-opinionated-request-response-with-metadata-every-day-use-with-aspnet-webapi.md

         }
     }

-*In the example above I make use of Command and Query pattern.
-I'll explain how I use it in my next article.*
+*In the example above, I make use of Command and Query pattern.
+I'll explain how to use it in my next article.*

 ### The Request/Response classes